sphinx-doc/sphinx/Doc-26/extending/newtypes.rst

    >>> l = [n]
    >>> n.first = l

-This is pretty silly, but it gives us an excuse to add support for the cyclic- garbage collector to the :class:`Noddy` example.
-To support cyclic garbage collection, types need to fill two slots and set a class flag that enables these
+This is pretty silly, but it gives us an excuse to add support for the cyclic-garbage collector to the :class:`Noddy` example.
+To support cyclic garbage collection, types need to fill two slots and set a class flag that enables these slots:
-slots:

 .. literalinclude:: ../includes/noddy4.c